justtrackio/kinesis-admin/README.md

 ### 3. Backend Setup

-The backend serves the frontend static files.
+The backend API server runs independently from the frontend.

 ```bash
 # Install Go dependencies